Last updated: May 29, 2026

 Community Care for the Elderly

 Community Care for the Elderly, or CCE, is a Florida program for functionally impaired adults age 60 or older.
 It can include case management, homemaker help, chores, personal care, respite, transportation, supplies, home-delivered meals, and other support.
-The state says CCE is run through contracts with Area Agencies on Aging and local lead agencies.
-Ask for CCE program screening if daily tasks are getting hard.
+The state says CCE is run through Area Agencies on Aging and local lead agencies.
+Ask for CCE screening if daily tasks are getting hard.

 Who may qualify: You must be age 60 or older and functionally impaired, based on an assessment.
-People referred by Adult Protective Services because of abuse, neglect, or exploitation may get primary consideration for services when immediate help is needed.
+People referred by Adult Protective Services because of abuse, neglect, or exploitation may get primary consideration when immediate help is needed.

 Home Care for the Elderly